sureshsiripurapu5/Java_Version_05/README.md

-## What we know about Java is a drop, What we don't know is an Ocean
+## What we know about Java is a drop, What we don't know is an Ocean🌊.